Cascade Mall shooting

-On September 23, 2016, a mass shooting occurred at Cascade Mall in Burlington, Washington, U.S. Five people were killed in the incident.
+On September 23, 2016, a mass shooting occurred at Cascade Mall in Burlington, Washington, United States.
+Five people were killed in the incident.
 The gunman was identified as Arcan Cetin, a 20-year-old who emigrated from Turkey as a child with his family.
 He was arrested the following day in Oak Harbor, Washington, his hometown.
 On September 26, he confessed to committing the shooting.
-On April 16, 2017, Cetin committed suicide by hanging himself in his jail cell.
+On April 16, 2017, Cetin killed himself via hanging in his jail cell.

 Killings

 On September 23, 2016, Cetin bought tickets to an evening showing of the movie Snowden at Cascade Mall in Burlington, Washington.
 He propped open the theater's exit door with his cell phone and left the theater, an action reminiscent of how the 2012 Aurora, Colorado shooting was carried out.
 However, a theater associate found the phone and turned it in to a theater kiosk, where Cetin subsequently retrieved it.
 Shortly before 7:00 p.m.
-PDT on the same day, Cetin walked into a Macy's store at Cascade Mall with a stolen Ruger 10/22 rifle and opened fire, killing four women and one man, the latter of whom died the next day at a Seattle hospital.
+PDT on the same day, Cetin walked into a Macy's store at Cascade Mall with a stolen Ruger 10/22 rifle and opened fire, killing a teenage girl, three women, and one man, the latter of whom died the next day at a Seattle hospital from three gunshot wounds, including one to the head.

 Video footage of the shooting, released on October 28, showed the gunman randomly targeting his victims.
-He first killed a woman near some clothing racks, then approached a cosmetics counter, where he killed one man and three women.
+He first killed a teenage girl near some clothing racks, then approached a cosmetics counter, where he killed one man and three women.
 All of the victims were shot at close range, while others present in the store escaped unharmed because of their distance from the shooter.
 Afterwards, the gunman abandoned his weapon and fled the scene in a blue four-door vehicle.

 The FBI and ATF provided assistance to the Burlington police and Washington state police in investigating the shooting.

 The shooting followed a number of widely publicized attacks on shopping centers, and came a week after a mass stabbing at the Crossroads Center shopping mall in St. Cloud, Minnesota.